 Greetings from Vermont!

 My name is Sam Chevalier.
-I am an assistant professor of electrical engineering at the University of Vermont (my Alma Mater!), where I run the Grid Verification Lab.
+I am an assistant professor of electrical engineering and an affiliate of the Complex Systems Institutue at the University of Vermont (my Alma Mater!) where I run the Grid Verification Lab.
 We focus on problems at the intersection power grid optimization and machine learning verification.
-Until fall of 2023, I was a Marie Curie Postdoctoral Fellow at the Technical University of Denmark (DTU), where my research with Spyros Chatzivasileiadis focused on developing data driven optimization and control strategies for power systems.
+Until fall of 2023, I was a Marie Curie Postdoctoral Fellow at the Technical University of Denmark (DTU) with Spyros Chatzivasileiadis.
 Prior to DTU, I recieved my PhD (ā€˜21) from the mechanical engineering department at MIT.
 For more information, download my CV.

 Research themes